 WHAT MAKES OUR LICENSED PRACTICAL NURSING PROGRAM UNIQUE?

 AIAM takes a holistic approach in teaching students nursing skills.
-This means while you will learn the skills you need to become a Licensed Practical Nurse, you will also learn ethics and the importance of a patient's emotional care.
-Students not only receive classroom education, but hands-on education treating patients at Columbus area clinical sites alongside professionals.
+This means while you will learn the skills you need to become a Licensed Practical Nurse, you will also learn ethics and the importance of a patient’s emotional care.
+AIAM nursing students receive both classroom education and experience at Central Ohio Clinical sites working alongside medial professionals.

 Nursing Class at AIAM